lucas-flowers/snutree2/README.txt

 .. code::

-    Usage: cli [OPTIONS] [INPUT_FILES]...
+    Usage: snutree.py [OPTIONS] [INPUT_FILES]...

     Options:
       --version                       Show the version and exit.
       -S, --seed INTEGER              Seed for the random number generator.
 Used to move tree nodes around in a repeatable way.
       -t, --to EXT                    File format for output.
 Must be supported by the writer.
 Defaults to the output's file extension if it is known or 'dot' if it is